Paint a Box

 - trademarks, advertisements, brand or business names, logos or copyrighted images,

-- images relating to drugs or alcohol offensive or contentious
+- images relating to drugs, alcohol and are deemed offensive or contentious

 - images/artwork dominated by text, unless relevant to the design